alvarofrancomartins/alvarofrancomartins.github.io/content/post/cocaine_smuggling_networks/index.md

 <!-- <script type="text/javascript" src="js/formatter.js"> </script> -->
 <link rel="stylesheet" type="text/css" href="css/style.css">

-Criminal networks are a huge and ubiquitous problem in modern societies.
+Criminal networks are a major and ubiquitous problem in modern societies.
 However, effective and general approaches to interrupt their functioning are still an open problem.
-In this post, I will be applying a method of network dismantling on four cocaine smuggling networks.
-These networks are a result of operations from 2006 to 2009, covering countries such as Brazil, Colombia, Mexico, Spain and Uruguay.
-Additionally, by the end of this post, I will suggest that these networks might be modeled using an extension of the Barabási-Albert model.
+In this post, I will apply a method of network dismantling on four cocaine smuggling networks.
+These networks are the result of operations from 2006 to 2009 and include countries such as Brazil, Colombia, Mexico, Spain and Uruguay.
+Additionally, by the end of this post, I will suggest that these networks can be modeled using an extension of the Barabási-Albert model.

 <!-- [^1]: The data used here was downloaded from the [UCINET](https://sites.google.com/site/ucinetsoftware/home?authuser=0) covert datasets. -->

 <br>

 The United Nations Office on Drugs and Crime (UNODC) [defines](https://www.unodc.org/unodc/en/drug-trafficking/index.html) drug trafficking as "a global illicit trade involving the cultivation, manufacture, distribution and sale of substances which are subject to drug prohibition laws".
-A 2021 [report](https://www.unodc.org/documents/data-and-analysis/cocaine/Cocaine_Insights_2021.pdf) revealed that the global quantity of cocaine seized reached record levels in 2019, and its bulk continues to be seized in the Americas.
-Overall, despite immense and increasingly efforts to interrupt these activities, counterdrug interdictions seem to make things [even worse](https://doi.org/10.1073/pnas.1812459116).
-Drug trafficking networks are [flexible, fluid structures](https://doi.org/10.1080/17440572.2013.787927) and can respond immediately to attacks.
-It has been argued, for example, that [some](https://doi.org/10.1038/srep04238) networks might even become more efficient after targeted attacks.
+A 2021 [report](https://www.unodc.org/documents/data-and-analysis/cocaine/Cocaine_Insights_2021.pdf) indicates that the amount of cocaine seized globally reached record levels in 2019, with the majority of cocaine continuing to be seized in the Americas.
+Despite immense and increasing efforts to interrupt these activities, counterdrug interdictions appear to be [making the situation worse](https://doi.org/10.1073/pnas.1812459116).
+Drug trafficking networks are [flexible, fluid structures](https://doi.org/10.1080/17440572.2013.787927) and can respond instantly to attacks.
+For example, it has been suggested that [some](https://doi.org/10.1038/srep04238) networks can become even more efficient after targeted attacks.

 <figure>
     <img src="images/worldwide_cocaine_trafficking_flow.png" width="1200px" height="570px" />
     <figcaption><b>Figure 1</b>: Main cocaine trafficking flows, 2015–2019.
 Source: UNODC, World Drug Report 2021.</figcaption>
 </figure>

-In terms of network dismantling, a naive approach for attacking criminal networks is to target the most connected people (the ones with high degree centrality).
-But realistically this does not work.
+In terms of network dismantling, a naive approach for attacking criminal networks is to target the most connected people (those with high degree centrality).
+But realistically, this does not work.
 It turns out that the cost of targeting these individuals can be substantially greater than attacking other criminals in the network.
 Moreover, in times of conflict these positions are often replaceable by other criminals.
 The resilience of a criminal network also depends on its level of [redundancy](https://doi.org/10.1371/journal.pone.0236476), that is, how easily the invididuals are repleacable.
-These features make the efforts of dismantling criminal networks an arduous task.
+These characteristics make dismantling criminal networks an arduous task.

 <br>